Showing posts with label boudin blanc. Show all posts

 Boudin Noir (Black Pudding) with apples

-Toast – Toast, Pain Grillé.
-The French word toster came to England from France where it meant grilled or to grill.
-The French took the Anglicized word toast and use it with its modern English meaning.
-Today, in France, the word toast is just as popular as the correct French name for toasted bread, pain grille.
+The French word toster came to England from France, where it originally meant "to grill" or "to toast."
+Later, the French would re-adopt the Anglicized word "toast" and use it with its modern English meaning.
+Today, in France, the word "toast" is just as popular as the formal French term for toasted bread, pain grillé.

 Shepherd's Pie and Cottage Pie and their French connection.

-Shepherd's Pie and Cottage Pie - These two dishes are considered decidedly traditional British dishes.
-They are British comfort foods.
-A shepherd's pie is made with lamb or mutton, and a cottage pie is made with beef.
-These two, apparently, traditional British dishes, are among those most often denigrated by French tourists when they visit Great Britain.
-Both French and British diners are usually surprised that the origins of these two dishes are not British, rather they are 100%, French.
+Two dishes, Shepherd’s Pie and Cottage Pie, are considered decidedly traditional British creations; they are the ultimate British comfort foods.
+Strictly speaking, a Shepherd’s Pie is made with lamb or mutton, while a Cottage Pie is prepared with beef.
+Interestingly, both dishes are among those most often denigrated by French tourists visiting Great Britain.
+However, both French and British diners are usually surprised to learn that the origins of these two dishes are not British, but rather 100% French.

 Shepherds Pie